Low Histamine Diet Plan

 If you have improved, you can start to experiment with foods you can tolerate.

 Think about Phase 2 of the low histamine diet plan as the re-introduction phase.
-This will usually last 6-24 months.
+This will usually last 6 to 24 months.

 If you are still having symptoms, though, don’t continue to this phase yet.